MahmoodSeoud/MahmoodSeoud/README.md

 ## About Me

-I'm a 22-year-old computer science student at KU at 5<sup>th</sup>, with a keen interest in technology, sports (especially gym workouts), and finance.
+I'm a 23-year-old computer science student at KU at 6<sup>th</sup>, with a keen interest in technology, sports (especially gym workouts), and finance.
 While pursuing my studies, I developed a fascination for machine learning and AI.
 I'm also contemplating becoming a part-time firefighter or personal trainer in the future, as I'm torn between these two passions.
 Currently, I'm employed at PeopleNet, a small IT company based in Copenhagen.

 ## What I'm Working On

-Currently, I'm engrossed in a fascinating project: a handwritten digit recognizer.
-For this project, I utilize TensorFlow to train my machine learning model, numpy for efficient data storage in NumPy arrays, and gradio to create an interactive visual interface.
-The implementation is done in Python, leveraging its powerful ecosystem for machine learning and AI.

-Additionally, my friend [Nidocq](https://github.com/Nidocq) and I collaborated on an online platform called [ABD_DIS-Projekt](https://github.com/Nidocq/ABD_DIS-Projekt).
-It's a marketplace where users can sell their used items.
-We employed technologies such as React, TypeScript, and SQL for database management.
+My current focus lies in the culmination of my bachelor thesis, where I delve into the creation of an innovative Bluetooth mesh grid network with a particular emphasis on designing an adaptive network protocol.
+The aim is to facilitate the coordination of states across the network, accommodating the dynamic nature of nodes joining and leaving at will.

+Recently, I've had the pleasure of completing a project close to my heart: SysMentor, a budding startup aimed at revolutionizing the learning experience for Computer Systems students.
+Our vision?
+To cultivate a platform brimming with interactive exercises and visually captivating diagrams, designed to make the journey of learning both delightful and immersive.

+Teaming up with my friend, [Nidocq](https://github.com/Nidocq), we've poured our passion into crafting two engaging exercises: [Cache-hit-miss](https://github.com/MahmoodSeoud/cache-hit-miss) and [VMAT](https://github.com/MahmoodSeoud/VMAT).
+These interactive modules serve as just a glimpse of the innovative learning environment we're striving to create.

+Curious to see more?
+You can catch a glimpse of our startup's essence on our landing page [here](https://abdsecondhand.site/LANDING/out/), where every click is an invitation to explore the future of CompSys education.

+But that's not all!
+Alongside Nidocq, I've embarked on another exciting venture: [ABD_DIS-Projekt](https://github.com/Nidocq/ABD_DIS-Projekt).
+This online platform isn't just any marketplace; it's a vibrant community where users can give new life to their preloved items.
+With a tech stack boasting React, TypeScript, and SQL, we've laid the groundwork for a seamless user experience from browsing to checkout.

 ## My Tech Stack

-I'm currently enamored with Python, particularly in the context of machine learning and AI.
+I'm currently enamored with Python, particularly in the context of machine learning, AI, and Networking.
 Exploring these fields has exposed me to the fascinating world of mathematical foundations.
 I also have considerable experience with TypeScript, which I find more enjoyable than plain JavaScript.
 At work, I primarily rely on React with TypeScript, but I'm comfortable with JavaScript, HTML, and CSS as well.

 ## Open-Source Contributions